Thev2Andy/PowerQR/README.md

 QR.Read(Image);
 ```

-## Here's the entire bee movie script encoded in an image.
+## Here's the entire bee movie script encoded as an image.
 ![Bee Movie Script](https://user-images.githubusercontent.com/85254326/186011130-dee93bce-7566-490a-949d-794500084336.png)

 ### And here's the beginning of it encoded as numerical text.